aymanshahriar/645_A2/README.md

 # 645 Assignment 2

-Team Members: Team members: Ayman Shahriar, Jae Kang, Xin Wang, Harmandeep Singh Teja
+Team members: Ayman Shahriar, Jae Kang, Xin Wang, Harmandeep Singh Teja

 ## Deliverables:
 - The code for training, testing and evaluating the model is located in model.py